-My favorite ACS resource is the webinar series because it provides helpful information in a concise manner.
+ACS Webinars is my favorite ACS resource because it provides helpful information in a concise manner.
 It offers a more personal feel than other ACS resources, since viewers can experience and interact with the speaker.

 How have you benefited from being an ACS member?

 One of the key benefits I've received has been my participation in the ACS Scholars Program.
 The program awarded scholarships that were helpful in completing my undergraduate chemistry degree and provided opportunities to better acclimate me to a chemistry-related career.
 The ACS Scholars Program shared information about summer internships at The Procter & Gamble Company and encouraged scholars to apply.
 It was this effort of the program that afforded me the opportunity to gain my first industrial internship experience, and it ultimately led to multiple summer internships at Procter & Gamble and collaboration on my dissertation project.